fortify-presales/IWA/README.md

 docker run -d -p 8888:8888 iwa
 ```

-There is also an example `docker-compose.yml` file that illustrates how to run the application with HTTPS/SSL using
+There is also an example `docker-compose.yml` file in `src/main/configs` that illustrates how to run the application with HTTPS/SSL using
 [nginx](https://www.nginx.com/) and [certbot](https://certbot.eff.org/) - please note this is for reference only as it
 uses a "hard-coded" domain name.